Ask a doctor about a prescription for EXAMETAZIMA RADIOPHARMACY 500 MICROGRAMS RADIOPHARMACEUTICAL PREPARATION KIT

 Use in children and adolescents

-Administration of Exametazima-Radiopharmacy and procedure performance
+Administration of Exametazima-Radiopharmacy and performance of the procedure

 Exametazima-Radiopharmacy is administered intravenously.